Alan Robinson

 He has published a number of works in both areas, details of which can be found here.
 He has undertaken research and writing in social security and allied fields.
 He was also, for some years, an associate lecturer with the Open University, teaching law to social workers.

-Until about eight years ago, much of his spare time was spent in acquiring practical experience of being a carer for his elderly mother.
+Until about ten years ago, much of his spare time was spent in acquiring practical experience of being a carer for his elderly mother.
 Now released from that duty, he can develop his other interests, which include walking, orienteering, choral singing, working within the Quaker movement, political activities particularly connected with peace work, watching cricket and the fortunes of Wolverhampton Wanderers FC.

 Contact Alan directly at alan@crosskeysassociates.com